jmarquis/hatteras/README.md

 - Tabs are used for indentation instead of spaces, since any decent text editor can display a tab whichever way a developer wishes (2 or 4 character-width indent).

-- JSON files are cleaned up to use standard, consistent formatting, except for `bower.json` and `package.json` which are usually modified directly by Bower or NPM.
+- JSON files are cleaned up to use standard, consistent formatting.

 - Whitespace in general is cleaned up and made consistent.